yzhao062/anomaly-detection-resources/README.rst

 .. [#Campos2016On] Campos, G.O., Zimek, A., Sander, J., Campello, R.J., Micenková, B., Schubert, E., Assent, I. and Houle, M.E., 2016.
 On the evaluation of unsupervised outlier detection: measures, datasets, and an empirical study. *Data Mining and Knowledge Discovery*\ , 30(4), pp.891-927.

 .. [#Campos2018An] Campos, G.O., Zimek, A. and Meira, W., 2018, June.
 An Unsupervised Boosting Strategy for Outlier Detection Ensembles.
 In *Pacific-Asia Conference on Knowledge Discovery and Data Mining (pp. 564-576)*.
 Springer, Cham.

+.. [#Campos2019Outlier] Campos, G.O., Moreira, E., Meira Jr, W. and Zimek, A., 2019.
+Outlier Detection in Graphs: A Study on the Impact of Multiple Graph Models. *Computer Science & Information Systems*, 16(2).

 .. [#Chandola2009Anomaly] Chandola, V., Banerjee, A. and Kumar, V., 2009.
 Anomaly detection: A survey. *ACM computing surveys* , 41(3), p.15.